-Prepare a personal essay that demonstrates written communication skills and clarifying your purpose in pursuing a graduate program in organizational leadership.
-Do not exceed one typed, double spaced page for each question.
+Prepare an admissions essay that demonstrates written communication skills and clarifies your purpose in pursuing a graduate program in organizational leadership.
+Do not exceed one typed, double spaced page when addressing the following:

 What are your professional goals?
 How would the MAOL degree/Custom Certificate program help you to achieve your professional and personal goals?
 Be specific.